larq/compute-engine/docs/build_arm.md

 sudo apt-get install crossbuild-essential-armhf
 ```

-For Arch based systems, the package is called `arm-linux-gnueabihf`.
-Run the following commands:
+On an Arch based systems, the package is called `arm-linux-gnueabihf`:

 ``` bash
 sudo pacman -Syy